datastax/adelphi/python/adelphi/README.md

     $ adelphi --help
     Usage: adelphi [OPTIONS] COMMAND [ARGS]...

     Options:
-      --hosts TEXT                  Comma-separated list of contact points [default: 127.0.0.1]
+      --hosts TEXT       Comma-separated list of contact points  [default:
+                         127.0.0.1]

       --port INTEGER     Database RPC port  [default: 9042] --username TEXT    Database username
       --password TEXT    Database password
       --keyspaces TEXT   Comma-separated list of keyspaces to include.
 If not specified all non-system keypaces will be included

       --rf INTEGER       Replication factor to override original setting.
                          Optional.

-      --anonymize / --no-anonymize  Enable/disable schema anonymization  [default: anonymization enabled]
+      --no-anonymize     Disable schema anonymization
       --output-dir TEXT  Directory schema files should be written to.
 If not specified, it will write to stdout

       --purpose TEXT     Comments on the anticipated purpose of this schema.
                          Optional.

       --maturity TEXT    The maturity of this schema.
-Sample values would include 'alpha', 'beta', 'dev', 'test'
+Sample values would include 'alpha', 'beta', 'dev', 'test' or 'prod'.
-                                    or 'prod'.
 Optional.

       --help             Show this message and exit.

     Commands:
       contribute     Contribute schemas to Adelphi
       export-cql     Export a schema as raw CQL statements